dykyi-roman/book-summary/ddd-in-php.md

 ## Aggregation

 Aggregates are the basic element of transfer of data storage.
 An aggregate will have one of its component objects be the aggregate root.
 Example Car and car details.
 Also we can detect a rood Aggregate, usualy this is  aggregate with most Entity and VO.

+Aggregates is combined together Entity.
+One Entity can has a other VO.

 ## Repository